Tugaloo Bend - Surrounding Learners in Nature and History..

 *These particular trails may be too challenging for small children.
 Sturdy shoes and socks, bug spray, long pants and a hat are strongly recommended.

-Schedule a guided tour of the park with our resident Park Manager, Larry Wiese.
-Larry is a retired teacher who will engage students of all ages with his warmth and humor as he shares his knowledge of the park’s history, geography and ecology.
+Schedule a guided tour of the park with our resident Park Manager or Education Leader, Krista Roberts.
+Krista is a retired teacher who will engage students of all ages with knowledge of the park’s history, geography and ecology.

 Schedule Field Trips